 So now that we have taken a look at some of the basics behind a mobile friendly, responsive website design, what do you think?
 Not that large of a change, right?
 In this case a little bit goes a long way.
 Basic functionality and navigation of a website are designed with the person landing on your page in mind.
 They are not just falling on to your website, they are experiencing your office outside of those four walls and they are meeting your practice, virtually.

 With the world increasingly become more and more mobile, that experience needs to follow suit.
 As we can see, with searches increasing on mobile devices and the sheer number of searches that are related to healthcare there is a growing disconnect between the patient and the provider.
 Practices that can combine the mobile landscape and their medical expertise have a great opportunity ahead of them.
 Offering effective content is just one piece of the puzzle and without the framework to communicate and connect with both current and potential patients the message can become lost and so can your audience.

-Feel free to take a look at a few of our
+Feel free to take a look at a few of our latest website designs

 , all of which are built with responsive design and reach out if you have any questions at all.
 Be sure to subscribe to the RemedyConnect blog to stay up to date on the best ways to create a simplified healthcare experience for the patient, provider, and practice.